omagarwal25/scouting-app/readme.md

 # Griffins Scout

-A scouting app designed for FRC by Team 1884 but can be used to scout VEX and FTC.
+A scouting app designed for FRC by Team 1884 but can also be used to scout VEX and FTC.

 Currently, this is a work in progress.